 THE CITY COURTYARD

-Studio BAD have submitted design proposals for St Luke’s Church in Southsea, Portsmouth, following on from the success of our St Margaret’s Church redevelopment.
+Studio BAD have achieved planning permission for their design proposals of St Luke’s Church in Southsea, Portsmouth, following on from the success of our St Margaret’s Church redevelopment.

 The design concept looks to enhance the engagement of the church with the community at all levels, make the physical space more welcoming and restful for the visitors.
 The concept embraces a phased approach, creating a plan that is achievable in stages, as and when the church can raise funds.